 Simply put, CSAT tells us that there is a percentage of customers who felt compelled enough to leave a rating.
 While an interaction can result in a good CSAT rating, I would argue it’s not an indication of whether the interaction was of high quality.

-So, while we can agree that CSAT is not the marker for a high quality interaction, it does allow us to compare the quality scores we give our agents internally to the feedback we get from our customers (which is the topic for a next blog!).
+So, while we agree that CSAT is not the marker for a high-quality interaction, it allows us to compare the quality scores we give our agents internally to the feedback we get from our customers (which is the topic for a next blog!).

 How DO You Define Quality, Then?

 I like to look at constructing a good interaction as building something out of Lego blocks.
-These blocks are elements of different colors, which I can use to cross-reference whether my work is up to snuff.
-These blocks can look like:
+These blocks are elements of different colours, which I can use to cross-reference whether my work is up to snuff.
+These blocks can look like this:

 - Have I empathized with the user?